 Mr Yıldırım has extensive experience in all areas of competition law including cartel agreements, abuse of dominance, concentrations and joint ventures.
-He has represented various multinational and national companies before the Turkish Competition Authority, Administrative Courts and the High State Court.
+He has represented various multinational and national companies before the Turkish Competition Authority, administrative courts and the High State Court.
 Mr Yıldırım has given numerous legal opinions and trainings in relation to compliance to competition law rules.
-Mr Yıldırım has also authored and co-authored many articles on competition law and merger control matters, and is a frequent speaker at various conference and symposia.
+He has also authored and co-authored many articles on competition law and merger control matters, and is a frequent speaker at various conferences and symposia.
 He is fluent in English and French.

-Çitlenbik Sokak No. 12 Yıldız Mahallesi Besiktas 34349 Istanbul Turkey Tel: +90 212 327 1724 Fax: +90 212 327 1725 gonenc.gurkaynak@elig.com korhan.yildirim@elig.com www.elig.com
+Çitlenbik Sokak No. 12 Yıldız Mahallesi Besiktas 34349 Istanbul Turkey Tel: +90 212 327 1724 an LBR business

+Tel: +90 212 32/ 1/24 Fax: +90 212 327 1725 gonenc.gurkaynak@elig.com korhan.yildirim@elig.com www.elig.com

-ISBN 978-1-83862-046-2
+ISBN 978-1-83862-478-1